rintrint/mmdbridge/README.md

 * pybind11
 * python3

-## Licensing
+## License
 This project is licensed under the MIT License.
-Please refer to [LICENSE.txt](LICENSE.txt).
+See the [LICENSE](LICENSE) file for details.

 ## Contributors
 [MMDBridge is open source and anyone can participate in development.](https://github.com/rintrint/mmdbridge/graphs/contributors)